apache/druid/extensions-contrib/grpc-query/README.md

 ## Security

 The extension supports both "anonymous" and basic authorization.
-Anonymous is the mode for an out-of-the-box Druid: not authorization needed.
+Anonymous is the mode for an out-of-the-box Druid: no authorization needed.
 The extension does not yet support other security extensions: each needs its own specific integration.

 Clients that use basic authentication must include a set of credentials.
 See